file mbr.bin

 url.redirect = (

-”^/main/gallery” => “http://www.miljan.org/gallery/”,
+”^/main/gallery” => “https://www.miljan.org/gallery/”,

 ”^/main/travelblog” => “http://www.urbanloop.com/travelblog/”,

-”^/main/tips-n-tricks” => “http://www.miljan.org/wiki/”
+”^/main/tips-n-tricks” => “https://www.miljan.org/wiki/”

 )